 To boost the effectiveness of a Domain which may be lacking, focus on providing the specific needs for that Domain.
 This encourages the best contributions for that part of the team.

 Recognising the specific needs for each Domain is an essential part of drawing out the best of the team.
 In Gallup’s Q12 Index the second question is “Do you have the tools and equipment to do your work right?”
-This is equally true for the Domains, let them know what is expected (Question 1) and provide the right environment and resources for them to thrive.
+This is equally true for the Domains.
+Let them know what is expected (Question 1, “I know what is expected of me”) and provide the right environment and resources for them to thrive.